Why SEA-MES?

 There are increasing concerns about the ecological, economic and social sustainability of the ecosystem.

-The Southeast Australian Marine Ecosystem Survey (SEA-MES) will revisit previous bio-physical and ecosystem surveys of the Australian SE continental shelf using CSIRO research vessel (RV) Investigator, and document changes in the ecosystem over 25 years.
-It will attempt to untangle the effects of human activities including climate change and fisheries on the ecosystem.
+The Southeast Australian Marine Ecosystem Survey (SEA-MES) is revisiting previous bio-physical and ecosystem surveys of the Australian SE continental shelf using the CSIRO research vessel (RV) Investigator, to document changes in the ecosystem over 25 years.
+It will attempt to untangle the degree that different human activities have on the ecosystem, including climate change and fisheries.

-Through a range of biological sampling techniques we will capture an understanding of the ecosystem and foodweb structures from primary production of phytoplankton and benthic algae, through to secondary production of zooplankton, and the diets of fishes from stomach content analysis.
+Through a range of biological sampling techniques we are capturing an understanding of the ecosystem and foodweb structures from primary production of phytoplankton and benthic algae, through to secondary production of zooplankton, and the diets of fishes from stomach content analysis.

-We will also undertake water column sampling to measure the physical and chemical properties of the ocean, fly a video system over the ocean bed to measure the benthic habitat, and test new ways of understanding the ecosystem using DNA from tissue and free-floating in the marine environment.
+We are also undertaking water column sampling to measure the physical and chemical properties of the ocean, fling a video system over the ocean bed to measure the benthic habitat, and are testing new ways of understanding the ecosystem using DNA from tissue and free-floating in the marine environment.